mozilla/perfcompare/Deployment.md

 sh bin/revert-last-deployment.sh
 ```

-When you're ready with a fix landed on `beta`, you can push a new version to the
+When you're ready with a fix landed on `main`, you can push a new version to the
 `production` branch as described in the first part.